 - Vacant City-owned lots and civic properties

 The Adopt-A-Garden Program supports schools, strata councils, individuals, businesses and groups who are interested in adopting a garden in the city.
-Possibilities for garden adoption include:
+A partial list of possible work includes:

 - Maintenance, general clean-up and beautification of existing gardens on public lands

 - Annual and perennial planting and donation